History Tours

 The Sigal Museum

 • This stone tavern, built in 1753 by Jacob and Katrina Bachmann, stands at the corner of Fermor (now Second) and Northampton Streets.
-Local politicians met here to exchange news or to conduct meetings, and the tavern hosted important dignitaries like John Adams and Benjamin Franklin.
-The building also serves as the site of the first courtroom in Northampton County.
+Local politicians met here to exchange news and conduct meetings.
+Some of the dignitaries who visited here include John Adams and George Taylor, Easton’s signer of the Declaration of Independence.
+The building also serves as the site of one of the first courtrooms in Northampton County.

 The 1833 Mixsell-Illick House